-- 1. Start-up and shutdown of the audit functions - 2.
-All auditable events for the not selected level of audit - 3.
-All administrative actions - 4.
-Start-up and shutdown of the Rich OS - 5.
-Insertion or removal of removable media - 6.
-Specifically defined auditable events in Table 1 - 7. [no additional auditable events] (TD0579 applied)
+- 1. Start-up and shutdown of the audit functions

+- 2. All auditable events for the not selected level of audit

+- 3. All administrative actions

+- 4. Start-up and shutdown of the Rich OS

+- 5. Insertion or removal of removable media

+- 6. Specifically defined auditable events in Table 1 of the MDFPP31

+- 7. [No other auditable events]